-- 590 WORKSHOP IN ECONOMIC EDUCATION OR IN SOCIAL STUDIES 1-3 credits Individual work under staff guidance on curriculum problems; utilization of community resources; planning of curriculum units. - 591 WORKSHOP IN ARITHMETIC OR IN PHYSICAL SCIENCE 1-3 credits Individual work under staff guidance on curriculum problems; utilization of community resources; planning of curriculum units. - 592 WORKSHOP IN READING Individual work under staff guidance on curriculum problems; utilization of community resources; planning of curriculum units. - 593 WORKSHOP ON EXCEPTIONAL CHILDREN 1-3 credits Individual work under staff guidance on curriculum problems; utilization of community resources; planning of curriculum units. - 594 INTERNATIONAL SCHOOL STUDY 3-6 credits On-the-scene study of education in foreign countries, usually by concentrating on the study of schools in one restricted geographical area.
+- 590 WORKSHOP IN ECONOMIC EDUCATION OR IN SOCIAL STUDIES Individual work under staff guidance on curriculum problems; utilization of community resources; planning of curriculum units. - WORKSHOP IN ARITHMETIC OR IN PHYSICAL SCIENCE 1-3 credits Individual work under staff guidance on curriculum problems; utilization of community resources; planning of curriculum units. - 592 WORKSHOP IN READING Individual work under staff guidance on curriculum problems; utilization of community resources; planning of curriculum units. - 593 WORKSHOP ON EXCEPTIONAL CHILDREN 1-3 credits Individual work under staff guidance resources; planning of curriculum units. ince on curriculum problems; utilization of community - INTERNATIONAL SCHOOL STUDY On-the-scene study of education in foreign countries, usually by concentrating on the study of schools in one restricted geographical area.